sierrafromcalifornia/Film-Analysis-Project/README.md

 ## Conclusions

-Provide your conclusions about the work you've done, including any limitations or next steps.

 * **Hire revered storytellers.** Our distributions show us that audiences tend to favor particular storytellers above the rest.
 These films clearly have a much higher chance of winning at the box office.
-* **Poach executives and/or collaborate with the top studios.** Since one of Microsoft's greatest pain points is not having the know how to create great films, we need to keep in mind that great filmmakers often need truly great executives behind the scenes in order for their work to flourish.
+* **Poach executives and/or collaborate with the top studios.** Since one of Microsoft's greatest pain points is not having the know-how to create great films, we need to keep in mind that great filmmakers often need truly great executives behind the scenes in order for their work to flourish.
 We can poach high quality executives with pre-existing relationships in Hollywood to help us bridge the gap.
 We also saw that quite a few of the top films had more than one studio on board.
 We don't have to go it alone, especially in the beginning as we get our bearings.
 * **Focus on drama with your content and your wallet.** While there are quite a few ways to expand beyond this primary genre and make a truly great film, this tends to be the backbone of the greats.
 Microsoft shouldn't ignore this and instead should make the majority of their upcoming releases a Drama as the studio starts up.
 Due to drama being more of a sure bet, they also should expect more return on investment from budget spent on these films and their advertising.
 * **Budget for multiple writers per film.** We can see that there is on average more than one writer per film in our IMDB dataset.
 While this isn't necessary, it tends to point toward a great film.